-B3's framework for the management of corporate risks is designed to assure the identification, measurement, control and mitigation of material risks inherent in B3's activities.
+B3's framework for the management of corporate risks is designed to assure the identification, measurement, control, and mitigation of material risks inherent in B3's activities.
 It is based on B3's Corporate Risk Policy and Compliance and Internal Controls Policy, and on risk management processes such as the recording of risks identified, controls, and risk assessment and treatment (supported by the BWiseGRC system).
-All these policies are reviewed every two years and submitted for approval to B3's Executive Board and Board of Directors.
+Policies are reviewed and approved as provided within Key-Consideration 6 of Principle 2.

-The governance of B3's risk management and internal controls is structured in terms of lines of defence, as described below:
+The governance of B3's risk management and internal controls is structured in terms of lines, as described below:

-1st line of defence - The business areas responsible for sponsoring the implementation of efficient business practices and adequate and effective internal controls, to this end it must allocate the resources required by the process and define the appropriate infrastructure for management of business risks and the internal control system.
+1st line - The business areas responsible for sponsoring the implementation of efficient business practices and adequate and effective internal controls, to this end it must allocate the resources required by the process and define the appropriate infrastructure for management of business risks and the internal control system.
 Management is responsible for establishing, maintaining, promoting, and evaluating efficient business practices and adequate and effective internal controls.

-2nd line of defence - The Governance and Integrated Management Department is responsible for defining the methods to be used to evaluate and monitor business risks, the internal control system and adherence to the processes adopted by Internal Controls and Compliance, as well as for verifying compliance with the norms issued by the regulators, especially CVM and BCB.
+2nd line- The Governance, Integrated Management and Cyber Security Executive Department is responsible for defining the methods to be used to evaluate and monitor business risks, the internal control system and adherence to the processes adopted by Internal Controls and Compliance, as well as for verifying compliance with the norms issued by the regulators, especially CVM and BCB.

-3rd line of defence - The Audit Department is responsible for independent evaluation of the activities of B3's departments, enabling management to verify the adequacy of controls, the effectiveness of risk management and governance processes, the adequacy of the controls that support the issuance of financial statements, and compliance with norms and regulations.
+3rd line- The Audit Department is responsible for independent evaluation of the activities of B3's departments, enabling management to verify the adequacy of controls, the effectiveness of risk management and governance processes, the adequacy of the controls that support the issuance of financial statements, and compliance with norms and regulations.